armadaproject/armada/docs/helm/server.md

-# Server values
+# Server helm chart

-This document briefly outlines the options found in the server values file and how to use them
+This document briefly outlines the customisation options of the server helm chart.

+## Values

 | Parameter                         | Description                                                                                                                                                                    | Default                                                                       |
 |-----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|